 - H1.
 Once all the evidence has been received from each party, the case assessor will have up to 15 working days to: - H1.1 attempt to discuss the complaint in detail with each party - H1.2 understand both parties' positions - H1.3 propose a solution for resolving the complaint early - H2.
-When proposing an early resolution, the case assessor may include: - H2.1 a meaningful apology - H2.2 an explanation - H2.3 practical action to minimise any loss - H2.4 repayment of actual loss and/or costs you have incurred - H2.5 a payment, where appropriate, for distress and inconvenience - H2.6 other appropriate action suggested by the complainant or decided by us - H3.
+When proposing an early resolution, the case assessor may include: - H2.1 a meaningful apology - H2.2 an explanation - H2.3 practical action to minimise any loss - H2.4 repayment of actual loss and/or costs you have incurred - H2.5 a payment, where appropriate, for distress and inconvenience - H2.6 other appropriate action suggested by the complainant or decided by us such as providing documents or a detailed reply to previously unanswered points raised - H3.
 If both parties accept the case assessor's proposal, they must tell us within the given timescale.

-Once accepted this becomes our final decision, in full and final settlement - H4.
+Once accepted this becomes our final decision, in full and final settlement of the complaint - H4.
 At our discretion we may extend our timescales for accepting the proposal, where we consider it appropriate - H5.
-If either party disagree with the proposal, the complaint may proceed to the next stage - H6.
-At our discretion, the complaint will not proceed to the next stage where we are satisfied that: - H6.1 the proposed early resolution was agreed after detailed discussions with both parties - H6.2 one of the parties may be frustrating the process and progressing the case would not lead to a decision improving the early resolution proposed - H7.
+If either party disagree with the proposal, a case officer will decide if the complaint should progress to the next stage of our process. - H6.
+If the complainant does not accept this proposal and the agent does, and the case officer decides that this proposal cannot be improved, the complainant will be given a second opportunity with a deadline to accept, or the case may be closed - H7.
+At our discretion, the complaint will not proceed to the next stage where we are satisfied that: - H7.1 the proposed early resolution was agreed after detailed discussions with both parties - H7.2 one of the parties may be frustrating the process and progressing the case would not lead to a decision improving the early resolution proposed - H8.
 An early resolution proposal is the informal stage of our process, facilitated by negotiation.
 If the complaint proceeds to the next stage, the formal decision made by a case officer.
 This decision is an independent assessment of the facts, and the result may be more or less than what was offered at the early resolution stage